midstreeeam/peduncle/README.md

 - 95hit rate: percentage of similarity larger than 95%
 - length gap: extracted text length - answer text length
 - std: std

+## algorithm

+Node grading is based on several key features:

+- **tag name:** The tag name is a crucial determinant of a node's potential to contain the "main content".
+Nodes tagged with `<content>`, `<article>`, or `<main>` are more likely to house the main content than those tagged with `<menu>`, `<nav>`, or `<aside>`.

+- **children tags:** The distribution of a node's child tags can also suggest its likelihood of being the main content.
+Nodes with a higher percentage of `<p>` tags among child tags are scored favorably.

+- **text - children ratio:** Nodes with an excessively high or low number of children, or those with too much or too little text, are less likely to contain the main content — they're located too high or too low in the HTML tree.
+We thus use the text-to-children ratio to assess the suitability of a node, aiming for nodes that contain only a few sizable blocks of text.

+  We use the following equation to calculate this ratio:

+  $$\frac{t\times(1+c/n)}{c/n}$$

+  Here, $t$ is the text length, $c$ is the total number of child nodes, and $n$ is a variable used to gauge what counts as "too few children".
+The $n$ variable is also instrumental in adjusting whether we want the chosen node to be closer to the root or leaf.

+We recursively grade each node in the HTML tree and ultimately select one node per document as the main content.